difference between a baseball and a softball

 Lastly, the game pace in both sports differs.
 Baseball is often considered the more leisurely game of the two, with increasing tension as the game progresses.
 In contrast, softball is a faster game, with rapid-fire pitches and plays that demand quick reflexes and teamwork from all players.

-See also difference between a swedish and deep tissue massage
+See also difference between bfs and dfs

 In conclusion, while baseball and softball share the same roots and a few similarities, several critical differences set them apart.
 From the ball size, field dimensions, pitching, bats, and game pace, the two sports have their unique quirks that make them distinctive in their right.